TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Sam K. Reed - TreeHouse Foods, Inc.

 I would concur with Dennis and second that.
-When we look at kind of the industry dynamics over all of the syndicated channels and then the 102 food and beverage product categories, what we see is that pricing with regard to the net – the aggregate price changes of brands have been roughly 2.2% over the last 52 weeks, and that's what private label has been as well.
+When we look at kind of the industry dynamics over all of the syndicated channels and then the 102 food and beverage product categories, what we see is that pricing with regard to net – the aggregate price changes of brands have been roughly 2.2% over the last 52 weeks, and that's what private label has been as well.

 You do have to separate the mix out there, and I think we're in a better position than some of the very large private label categories, like water and carbonated beverages that really get whipsawed by branded promotions, et cetera.

-The other matter here is that the most successful pricing we've had has been in circumstances where the cash prices in openly and often quoted input markets are moving up, and we have that instance, I think, Matthew, of the top 25 components, 19 of them either positive or flat and just a handful are coming down.
+The other matter here is that the most successful pricing we've had has been in circumstances where the cash prices in openly and often quoted input markets are moving up, and we have that instance.
+I think, Matthew, of the top 25 components, aren't 19 of them either positive or flat and just a handful are coming down?

 Matthew J. Foulston - TreeHouse Foods, Inc.